 Let’s go next back to the early days of your career.
 You first started as a drummer, and later on, you switched to bass and guitar.
 When did you realize that you could write songs by yourself?

-It took a while actually.
+It took a while.
 I’ve been writing songs since I was a kid.
-I started writing songs ever since I was 12, 13 years old because when you’re a kid and you’re getting your heart broken, that was a way for me to express myself, I was writing songs.
+I started writing songs ever since I was 12, 13 years old, because when you’re a kid, and you’re getting heartbroken, that was a way for me to express myself.
+I was writing songs.
 When I was very young, every time I’d have something in my mind, or a problem, or feelings, or hurt, or whatever, I’d always put it down in a song.
 So, it’s something that started very early for me.
-I did some writing in the Plasmatics, but I think that year when I got the first KISS release, that’s when I started to realize, I mean, when you first see your name on a record as a song writer, it’s when you kind of say, “Oh, okay.
-I guess I’m a song writer” [laughter].
+I did some writing in the Plasmatics, but I think that year when I got the first KISS release, that’s when I started to realize, I mean, when you first see your name on a record as a songwriter, it’s when you kind of say, “Oh, okay.
+I guess I’m a songwriter” [laughter].
 It’s almost like you get the stamp of approval.
-That’s true, and I’m happy how things developed.
+That’s true, and I’m happy with how things developed.